common-workflow-language/common-workflow-language/reference/README.rst

 This is written and tested for Python 2.7.

-There are two packages.
-The "cwltool" package is the primary Python module containing the reference implementation.
+The reference implementation consists of two packages.
+The "cwltool" package is the primary Python module containing the reference implementation in the "cwltool" module and console executable by the same name.

 The "cwl-runner" package is optional and provides an additional entry point under the alias "cwl-runner", which is the implementation-agnostic name for the default CWL interpreter installed on a host.

 Install
 -------